v-h-gn/lectures/published/cs010a/week5/slides.md

 # Common Errors / Bad Practices with For Loops

 - Incorrect loop variable update, e.g. adding when you meant to subtract
-- Off by one bugs (OBOB), usually caused by using `<=` when you need `<` or vice versa.
+- Off by one bugs (OBOBs), usually caused by using `<=` when you need `<` or vice versa.
 - Iterator errors (caused when using strings w/ for loops incorrectly)
-- Concurrently modifying your loop variable in your loop expression (not an error, but bad program design)
+- Concurrently modifying your loop variable in your loop expression **not an error, but can lead you to problems in many cases

 ```cpp {all}{class:'!children:text-2xl'}
 for (int i = 0; i < N; i++) {